furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

     "password": "SecurePassword123"
 }
 ```
-7. Go to the "Tests" tab and add this script to automatically save the token:
+7. Go to the "Scripts" tab (in the middle row of tabs)
+8. Under "Post-response" section, add this script to automatically save the token:
 ```javascript
 // Test if the request was successful pm.test("Status code is 200", function () {